dhilst/dhilst.github.io/_posts/2022-08-04-Python-typechecking.md

 ```

 Ok, now I will indtroduce a vector type, vector is tlist, paired with
-it's lenght, it's a *type*, since the lenght of the list depends on the
+its lenght, it's a *type*, since the lenght of the list depends on the
 list, this is tecnically a dependent type.
 Yay!, here is it:

 ```python